rayw000/yaps/README.md

 ```
 package-install <RET> yaps <RET>
 ```
-Once you require `yaps` package, it will be automatically enabled in your `*scratch*` buffer.
+Once you load `yaps` package, it will be automatically enabled in your `*scratch*` buffer.

 ### Usage
-You don't need much configurations to use this package.
+You don't need much configurations to use `yaps`.
 After install and properly load it, you can enjoy it in your `*scratch*` buffer.

 ### Functions
 - `yaps-save-scratch-data`: Save scratch contents into `yaps-data-directory`. `C-x C-s` is remapped to this function.